 You can’t be a professional photographer without having a quality tripod and using it.
 Tripods are particularly important when it comes to portraits because they let you frame up your shot, forget about your camera, and engage with your subject by looking them in the eyes.

-A tripod can also save your bacon when it comes to making portraits of large groups of people—particularly rowdy ones who move about a lot, such as those you might encounter at weddings.
-Assuming you don’t change your focal length or zoom settings when making the portraits, using a tripod keeps your framing the same for each shot.
+A tripod can also be your best friend when it comes to taking portraits of large groups of people—particularly rowdy ones who move about a lot, such as those you might encounter at weddings.
+Assuming you don’t change your focal length or zoom settings when taking the portraits, using a tripod keeps your framing the same for each shot.
 That means you can then go into Photoshop afterwards and tame the unruly crowd by cutting out the heads of people who have their eyes closed or are looking away from the camera (and swap the heads with ones from other frames that look better).